HTML Packages

 Doohly supports the use of dynamic HTML Creatives.
 This opens up the possibilities of what your creatives can do.
 We have made using HTML Creatives as simple as possible.

-Minimum player version: v4.2.3 [android] [windows]
+Minimum player version: v4.2.3 [android] [windows] [linux]

-HTML Template: See below
+HTML Template package: See section below

 Basic Requirements